 Based on the knowledge you have gained so far from your market research, you should be able to effectively craft your goals.
 I go into this in much further detail on my blog, but one of the main components of my goal setting formula would be creating SMART goals.
 This acronym represents the following:

 Remember, if you plan on becoming a goalslayer you have to have a rock solid routine in place so your goal setting isn’t in vain.
-If you’re seeking to connect with other goalslayers, we’re in the process of developing a project to connect all of you (sign up here to be notified). 🙂 Once your goals are in place, it’s time to introduce yourself to the world.
+If you’re seeking to connect with other goalslayers, then be sure to sign up for our Goal Slayers Facebook group. 🙂 Once your goals are in place, it’s time to introduce yourself to the world.

 Nike.
 Google.
 Paypal.
 Microsoft.